stephenpearce/stephenpearce.github.io/_games/2022-04-05-multiplanetary.markdown

 * I wasted the better part of two days on project plumbing and menu code.
 You don&apos;t need either in a game jam.
 * I don&apos;t like to blame the tools...but the tools crashed a lot on me this weekend.
 Ordinarily this wouldn&apos;t bother me, but when you&apos;re strapped for time then it really adds to the pressure.
 * I should&apos;ve playtested.
 It became clear after submitting that the game is much too difficult and it&apos;s suffering in the feedback as a result.
-* The game was developed primarily using an Xbox controller...but you can&apos;t assume that the folks playing will be using such hardware too.
-The keyboard experience doesn&apos;t quite match the controller experience and as such the game is much more difficult than it ought to be.
+* The game was made with a game controller in mind...but you can&apos;t assume that the folks playing will be using such hardware.
+The keyboard experience doesn&apos;t quite match the controller and as such the game is much more difficult on a keyboard than it ought to be.
 * I completely forgot that difficulty should scale.
 My game appears to be backward in that sense in that it&apos;s actually most difficult upfront then gets slightly easier as time progresses, assuming RNG in is the player&apos;s favour.
 Playtesting the game even a couple of hours before submission would&apos;ve caught this.